How to write an accessibility statement

 Each issue should have a plain language explanation of the accessibility problem.
 If you need help to write this you could:

-• use or modify the sample text from our Defra list of WCAG wordings (linked above under step 2)
+- use or modify the sample text from our Defra list of WCAG wordings (in step 2)

-Add the explanation to your issues spreadsheet, (if you are using it) or directly into SECTION 10 of the template.
+Add the explanation to your issues spreadsheet, if you have one, or directly into section 10 of the template.

 6. Decide how you will address each issue